DeSantis seeks to distance himself from Trump on Jan. 6

 “I think what people in the media and elsewhere, they want to act like somehow this was just like the perfect election. … I don’t think it was a good-run election,” the governor said.
 “But I also think Republicans didn’t fight back.
 You’ve got to fight back when that is happening.”

-The comments also came after the governor said in Iowa on Friday that election fraud theories about the 2020 election “did not prove to be true.”
+Speaking in Iowa on Friday, the governor that election fraud theories about the 2020 election “did not prove to be true.”

 “Reluctant Trump primary voters frustrated with the focus on the 2020 campaign may finally have a home,” said Brian Seitchik, a Republican strategist and former Trump campaign staffer.
 “I have believed for some time that the only way to beat Trump was not to wait for him to combust but aggressively shake his voters loose.
 Will it work?
 Who knows.”